macbuse/macbuse.github.io/life.md

 - Any live cell with more than three live neighbours dies, as if by overpopulation.
 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-## These rules, which compare the behavior of the automaton to real life, can be condensed into the following:
+ These rules can be condensed into the following:

 - Any live cell with two or three live neighbours survives.
 - Any dead cell with three live neighbours becomes a live cell.
 - All other live cells die in the next generation.
 - Similarly, all other dead cells stay dead.

+---

+## Summary of principles

-The initial pattern constitutes the seed of the system.
-The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
-Each generation is a pure function of the preceding one.
-The rules continue to be applied repeatedly to create further generations.
+- The initial pattern constitutes the seed of the system.
+- The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
+- Each generation is a pure function of the preceding one.
+- The rules continue to be applied repeatedly to create further generations.

+---

 ## Origins of life LOL